carlbeattie2000/fake-user-info/README.md

 // This functions returns some random info, on the fake users devices used, date's logged in and IPV4 connections.
 The function also take one argument, which is the amount of objects you would like to generate and add to the array.

 {
-  "accountLogOnHistory": [
+  accountLogOnHistory: [
     "Sat Dec 25 2021 03:51:55 GMT+0000 (Greenwich Mean Time)"
   ],
-  "accountLoggedInFromHistory": [
+  accountLoggedInFromHistory: [
     "121.208.42.62"
   ],
-  "accountDeviceConnectedHistory": [
+  accountDeviceConnectedHistory: [
     "Mozilla/5.0 (X11; Ubuntu; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/78.0.3904.108 Safari/537.36 RuxitSynthetic/1.0 v7000265993717670679 t4157550440124640339"
   ]
 }